dgmjr-io/DgmjrSdk/src/README.md

 # DGMJR-IO SDK

-An SDK that sets a whole boatload of default values and does a shit ton of stuff automagically.
+The DGMJR-IO SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.
+It sets a whole boatload of default values and does a shit ton of stuff automagically.

 # Getting Started